defold/doc/docs/en/manuals/input.md

-﻿= Input
-:location: documentation manuals logic
-:type: manual
+﻿---
+title: Device input in Defold

-This manual explains how you capture input actions and create interactive script reactions.
+brief: This manual explains how you capture input actions and create interactive script reactions.
+---

+# Device input

-Defold listens to input from a variety of devices and allows you to write script logic that matches your design.
-The input device types that Defold supports are:
+Defold is capable of listening to input from a variety of devices and you can set up custom mapping from device input to input *actions* that your script logic can react to.
+Input handling in Defold is simple and powerful, allowing you to manage input as you see fit for your game.

+Defold supports the following input device types:

 1. Keyboard (key and text input)
 2. Mouse (including mouse wheel actions)